COVID-19 Practice Update

 We have introduced extra measures during this time to make every effort to try to reduce the risk as much as possible.

-- We are asking patients who feel unwell not to attend their appointment and to reschedule to another date.
-Equally we have asked our staff not to attend work if they feel unwell, even mildly unwell.
+- We are asking patients who feel unwell or who have been advised to self-isolate not to attend their appointment and to reschedule to another date.

 - You will be asked to wash your hands on arrival at the practice and are welcome to repeat at any other stage as well.
 Hand sanitiser or liquid soap and paper hand towels are both available to use.

 - We are carrying out regular disinfecting of high touch points such as door handles and credit card terminal keypads.